 - Hospitals are in dire need right now.
 As the federal government looks to distribute funding, they’ll rely on Census data to do so.

 - Emergency management departments receive federal funds for planning and responding to emergencies — including the one we’re in — is based on Census data.

 - So many programs depend on accurate Census data to best serve their clients; programs to support rural areas, to restore wildlife, to prevent child abuse, to prepare for wildfires, and to provide housing assistance for older adults.
 Visit Census.gov for more reasons why your response matters.

 How can you help?

 Share a video!
 Hopefully you’ve seen a few videos from my #2020Census at Brookfield Zoo series woven through this resource page.
 Take a look at the full series on my YouTube channel and share whichever one(s) applies to the intended message.

-In addition to my Brookfield Zoo series, I also partnered with the American Association of Retired Asians (AARA), Village of Hanover Park, and other community partners to create a series of Census PSAs in Gujarati, Hindi, Urdu, Spanish, Polish, and Korean!
+In addition to my Brookfield Zoo series, I also partnered with the American Association of Retired Asians (AARA), Village of Hanover Park, and other community partners to create a series of Census PSAs in Gujarati, Hindi, Urdu, Spanish, Polish, Korean, and Cantonese!
 Language barriers shouldn’t prevent our family, friends, & neighbors from being counted in the Census.
 Check out my YouTube channel playlist, Multilingual #2020 Census Videos, where you’ll find them all.
 Check out the video in Hindi below and share!